If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel’.

-Go to Facebook Business Manager and log in to your account.
-The first step is to access the Measure and Report section from the Facebook Ads panel and then click on Pixels.
+Go to Facebook Business Manager and login to your account.
+Click on Pixels under the Measure and Report section in the Facebook Ads panel.

 Note: You can only create one Facebook Pixel per account.

-To install Facebook Pixel code, you just need to insert a code in your web pages or an entire website.
-In the next window, you can see three options that let you install Facebook Pixel for WooCommerce store.
+To install the Facebook Pixel code, you need to insert the code in your web pages or your entire website.
+In the next window, you’ll see three options to let you install Facebook Pixel on your WooCommerce store.

-- Connect a Partner Platform: If you use ecommerce platforms like WooCommerce, Magento, BigCommerce, Shopify, Squarespace, Wix, etc, you can set up your pixel without editing your website code.
+- Connect a Partner Platform: If you use e-commerce platforms like WooCommerce, Magento, BigCommerce, Shopify, Squarespace, or Wix, etc, then you can set up your pixel without having to edit your website’s code.

-- Manually Install Pixel Code Yourself: Here you just need to copy and paste pixel code in the header section of your website.
+- Manually Install Pixel Code Yourself: You can simply copy and paste the pixel code to your website in the header section.

-- Email Instruction to a Developer: If you are working with a developer who can help you edit your website code, then this option allows you to send the instruction to the developer via email.
+- Email Instruction to a Developer: If you’re working with a developer who can help you edit your website code, then this option allows you to send the instruction to the developer via email.

-For the purpose of this article, I am using the first option which is Connect a Partner Platform.
+For this article, I’m using the first option, Connect a Partner Platform.

 Connect a Partner Platform

 Click on Connect a Partner Platform to choose a partner.
 Since this tutorial is for WooCommerce, that’s what we’re going to choose.

-In the next window, you will see the download instructions that help you select the pixel you want to use and configure the Facebook Pixel Extension in your account.
+In the next window, you will see the download instructions to help you select the pixel you want to use and configure the Facebook Pixel Extension in your account.